Nirusaki-Malaal/auto-airing-animes/README.md

-# ⚔️ Shinigami Auto Uploader Bot 🌑
+# ⚔️ AUTO AIRING ANIMES 🌑

 > *"If you were to turn into a snake tomorrow and began devouring humans, and from the same mouth you devoured them, you cried out to me 'I Love You!'...
 Would I still be able to say 'I Love You' the same way I do today?"*